 As the platform matures, partners will be able to earn specializations in high-impact areas such as Codex, cybersecurity, and agents.
 These badges are meant to help enterprise buyers identify partners with proven expertise in precisely the capabilities that matter for their AI transformation.
 The network also introduces a pilot program called Forward Deployed Experts, which aligns partner practitioners with OpenAI’s own Forward Deployed Engineering teams for complex, high-stakes enterprise deployments.
 The goal is to infuse partner teams with direct exposure to OpenAI playbooks, internal best practices, and deep product knowledge.

 OpenAI is seeding the ecosystem with significant resources and ambitious targets.
-Here are the headline figures behind the launch:
+Here are the key figures behind the launch:

 - $150 million investment dedicated to supporting the partner ecosystem globally.